tmtsoftware/csw/docs/src/main/messages/states.md

 ## State Variables

+These state variables are used when an Assembly wants to track the status of a command sent to an HCD using a matcher.
+For more information, see [Publishing State](../framework/publishing-state.md).

 A states represent a component's internal state.
 There are two types called `CurrentState` and `DemandState`.
 They both share the same structural features.
 All state variables have **[Prefix](commands.html#Prefix)** and **ParameterSet**.